lc-cbot/workshop-austin/README.md

 ## Lab 1: Building the Lab

-In this lab we will actually be building a lab environment using Virtual Box and Windows.
+In this lab we will actually be building the lab environment we will be using Virtual Box and Windows.

 ### Tools we will use: